Current Accounts Icon

 What happens if I go over my agreed overdraft limit?

-The column 'Overdraft Rate' will show you the rate that you are charged if you go into an arranged overdraft.
-Unarranged overdrafts must not be charged at a higher rate than arranged overdrafts.
-You can find both the arranged and unarranged overdraft charges for each account by clicking on 'Further Details'.
-Your overdraft limit will be determined by your credit history – your provider may change it depending on whether and how you use it.
+This will depend on the rules of your chosen provider.
+Some won’t allow you to go into your unarranged overdraft at all – in which case a payment may be refused – while others may charge you an unarranged overdraft rate, which cannot be higher than the rate for arranged overdrafts.
+In our chart above, the column 'Overdraft Rate' will show you the rate that you are charged if you go into an arranged overdraft ,and you can find further details of both the arranged and unarranged overdraft charges by clicking on 'Product Specification’.
+Your overdraft limit will be determined by your credit history and other factors – your provider may change it depending on whether and how you use it.
 Read our guide to current account overdrafts to learn more.

 How do bank account providers make their money?